Z-ajamy/monty/README.md

 - You are allowed to use the C standard library
 - The prototypes of all functions should be included in a header file called `monty.h`
 - All header files should be include guarded
-- You are expected to do the tasks in the order shown in the project

 ## Data Structures
 Use these data structures for this project: